hyperledger-solang/solang/docs/language.rst

 The two contract storage variables ``card1`` and ``card2`` have initializers using struct literals.
 Struct literals can either set fields by their position, or field name.
 In either syntax, all the fields must be specified.
-When specifying structs fields by position, it is more likely that the wrong field gets set to the wrong value.
-In the example of the card, if the order is wrong then the compiler will give an errors because the field type does no match; setting a ``suit`` enum field with ``value`` enum is not permitted.
-However, if both fields were the of the same type, then the compiler would have no way of knowing if the fields are in the intended order.
+When specifying structs fields by position, the order of the fields must match with the struct definition.
+When fields are specified by name, the order is not important.

 Struct definitions from other contracts can be used, by referring to them with the `contractname.` prefix.
 Struct definitions can appear outside of contract definitions, in which case they can be used